Ferris Webster

 Webster was nominated for an Academy Award for the editing of The Great Escape (1963), which was directed by John Sturges.
 Webster and Sturges' notable collaboration included fifteen films between 1950 and 1972, which is about half of Sturges' films in that period.
 It started with The Magnificent Yankee and Mystery Street (1950), and included The Law and Jake Wade (1958), The Magnificent Seven (1960), and Ice Station Zebra (1968).
 The final film of their collaboration was Joe Kidd (1972), which was near the end of Sturges' career.

 Joe Kidd starred Clint Eastwood.
 In the last phase of his career, Webster edited and co-edited eight films that were directed by Eastwood, starting with High Plains Drifter (1973), which was Eastwood's second film as a director.
 Webster edited Breezy (1973), The Eiger Sanction (1975), The Outlaw Josey Wales (1976), The Gauntlet (1977), Bronco Billy (1980), Firefox and Honkytonk Man (both 1982).
 These latter two films with Eastwood concluded Webster's career as an editor, apparently after a falling-out between the two men.
+Malpaso staffers believed Clint had been spoiled by Webster’s ability to piece together footage so that the sequence always made sense.
+Clint the actor was as notorious for doing as few camera takes (usually only a couple) as he was for not repeating his scripted dialogue -- and if they hadn't filmed with multiple cameras running (offering more footage to cutaway to), this time-consuming/unproductive process could wear down a film cutter.
+Around the time of The Enforcer (1976), Eastwood's (on-camera) anti-post-production idiosyncrasies supposedly became more, and more, time consuming for Webster.

+Nevertheless, Webster reportedly had started out "liking" Clint enormously, had spent much of his career working exclusively for the star.
+He had even moved up near Burney, CA (where Clint purchased a "forever home," in late-1978) thinking he would edit Malpaso films for the rest of his life.
+‘He died brokenhearted,’ according to Malpaso producer, Fritz Manes.